kaleoyster/decision-tree-nbi/README.md

 Project Status

 # Description
-The purpose of this project is...
+The purpose of this project is develop prediction model to identify future bridge deterioration and maintenance using the existing National Bridge Inventory (NBI) dataset.

-## Partner
+## Partners
 * University of Nebraska at Omaha
 * University of Nebraska at Lincoln
+* Nebraska Department of Transportation

 ## Methods
 * Inferential Statistics